Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Input Parameter: Elastic Input for WIP

 \subsubsection{Stepping behavior}

 Fig.\ref{ALL_XP2}(A) shows the average step height during the chasing task.
-The Tukey HSD test was conducted, and statistical differences were found between DS-N, DS-UM, and DS-US, and statistical tendencies (p $<$ 0.1) were found between DS-UW and DM-US conditions.
+The Wilcoxon signed rank test with Holm correction was conducted, and statistical differences were found between DS-DW ($p=0.015$), DS-N ($p=0.008$), DS-UW ($p=0.041$), DS-UM ($p=0.037$), DS-US ($p<0.001$), DM-UM ($p=0.024$), and DM-US ($p<0.001$) conditions.